 Regulation 6 (Requirement to carry out a risk assessment)

 The key principles of the current Regulations are risk assessment and mitigation.
-This is a whole system approach for the lifetime of a private water supply and its operation.
+This is a whole system approach for the lifetime of a private water supply and its operation (see Annex A).
 The Regulations have now moved beyond a simplistic compliance-based philosophy focussing at the end point of use.
-Risk assessment is a proactive approach to identify the risks (potential failures of standards and risks to human health) and to act to control those risks through a multi-barrier approach.
+Risk assessment is a proactive approach to identify the risks (potential failures of standards and risks to human health) and to take action to control those risks using a multi-barrier approach.

 Each local authority must carry out a risk assessment of each private water supply system in its area1 at least every five years.

-These tools are dynamic and have been updated from the feedback from users.
-The most up to date version of the Drinking Water Inspectorate risk assessment tool, must be used.
+These tools are dynamic and have been updated from the feedback from users, which is welcomed.
+The most up to date version of the Inspectorate’s risk assessment tool must be used.
 If a local authority chooses to use an alternative methodology, to complete the risk assessment, they must ensure it complies with the standard BS:EN15975-2.

 - A tool which covers a comprehensive range of private water supply arrangements.